farahpoor/WHICH/README.md

 # Future
 I am trying to provide an option to this project which can replace tampered files with original files automatically at any time it finds contrariety.

+#Disclaimer
+there is no responsibility for any loss or damage suffered as a result of using this script, always backup your stuff first.